ykamber99/Run-a-Node-on-Goerli/Steps_of_Config.md

 2. Use eth-docker
 (https://eth-docker.net/docs/About/Overview)
-3. Use docker & docker-compose direcly via a yml file
+3. Use docker & docker-compose direcly via a yml file This repo is mainly focused on the 1st method.

 ## 🔎 Overall Configuration:
 Operating System 👉 Linux(ubuntu 22.04 x64).